matatata/matatata.github.io/MacOpentrack.md

 ## Thanks and final words
 Many thanks to cavu360 and AnthonyFracis for their generous support and help at the [X-Plane Forum](https://forums.x-plane.org/index.php?/forums/topic/292575-mac-silicon-head-tracking/&do=findComment&comment=2783235).
 Last but not least many thanks to the developers of Opentrack!

-Update: As of 15th October 2024 DelanEngineering's Tomasz is now supporting my work - so that opentrack and DelanClipUtil will stay up to date and available for his macOS customers.
+Update: As of October, 15th 2024 DelanEngineering's Tomasz is now supporting my work - so that opentrack and DelanClipUtil will stay up to date and available for his macOS customers.
 He also created [this link that gets you a 5 % discount](https://delanclip.com/shop/?a=tomatec) on the DelanClip shop.